quasarframework/quasar/docs/src/pages/quasar-utils/color-utils.md

 ---
 title: Color Utils
-desc: A set of methods for changing app brand colors and manipulating color strings.
+desc: A set of Quasar methods for changing app brand colors and manipulating color strings.
 ---

 Quasar provides a set of useful functions to manipulate colors easily in most use cases, without the high additional cost of integrating dedicated libraries.